mchini/dev-brain-lab/content/research/_index.md

   <div style="font-size:0.75em; margin-top:0.5em;">
     <span style="font-size:1em; color:#555;">
       Using spiking neural networks, we show that a shift towards inhibition leads to an increase in 1/f ratio (our preferred proxy), a decorrelation of spiking activity, and the emergence of hippocampal ripples (see Pochinok et al., 2024).
-All these predictions were experimentally confirmed.<br>
+All these predictions were experimentally confirmed.
+Click on the image to read the paper.<br>
     </span>
   </div>
 </div>